Updated on 1 February 2021

 Today I’m visiting one of the world’s most famous polo fields in Deauville to play an equestrian sport that has always fascinated me.
 With a long and illustrious history, Deauville’s Polo Club hosts an international tournament every summer where the world’s greatest players all compete.
-Evrard de Spa, founder of the polo school, is coaching my introductory lesson and teaches me the basics of the game and tactics of the sport.
+Evrard de Spa, founder of the polo school, is coaching my introductory lesson and teaches me the basic techniques of the game.

 the oldest recorded team sport in known history

 Here on the La Touques racecourse, strolling on the carefully tended grass lawn of the Deauville Polo Club.
 A typical polo field is almost 10 acres in size (about five football pitches), the largest sports field in organised sport.
 I am introduced to my talented instructor Evrard, accompanied by Luna, a ‘made in Argentina’ polo pony perfectly suited to my beginner level.
 Known as ‘the sport of kings’, this team sport played on horseback was invented 2,500 years ago on the steppes of the Persian Empire and is possibly the oldest recorded team sport in the world!

 The first step in learning to play polo is to master the polo stick, a long-handled wooden mallet used to hit a small hard ball.
 Just like you swing a club in golf, playing polo is all about the posture and the gesture!
 The mastery of the art of holding and swinging the mallet forehand and backhand is the road to success.
 We start with foot-mallet training with a mallet designed to help me practice my swing without requiring the use of a horse.
 I hold my stick firmly, and hit.
 After a few failed attempts followed by several good hits, it’s time to put these skills in action on a moving horse.